Thanks for visiting!

 The chubby-faced British Shorthair with its chipmunk cheeks and happy smile is famous as the Cheshire Cat in Lewis Carroll's Alice in Wonderland.
 This sturdy teddy bear has a smile and a plush coat combined with a wonderful disposition that makes them great family pets.
 British Shorthair traces its ancestry back to the cats of Rome and is one of the oldest breeds of English cats.
 Once a hunter and protector of the barns, the British Shorthair now embraces family life, preferring to snooze in comfort by the fire and to exchange hunting for playing with toy mice.
 It is a dignified, affectionate cat, sometimes referred to as the Winston Churchill of the cat world, roaming its household dominion with all four feet on the floor.
 The British Longhair takes the recipe for the British Shorthair and adds a longer coat resulting in an imposing longhaired cat with all the same characteristics that have made the British Shorthair such a loyal companion.

 These genial British Shorthair cats are friendly and affectionate, enjoying attention in an undemanding manner.
-The happy-go-lucky males command respect but welcome attention from everyone while the more serious females are true British ladies expecting proper form and etiquette from those whose attentions they accept.
+Living with a British Shorthair is great fun, they are gentle, intelligent, docile and extremely endearing!
+The happy-go-lucky British Shorthair males command respect but welcome attention from everyone while the more serious females are true British ladies expecting proper form and etiquette from those whose attentions they accept.
 These loyal and devoted companions are not lap cats but want to be where you are, snuggling up beside you on the sofa.
 While not very active British Shorthair cats, they do have their mad moments to chase around acting the clown like kittens.
 These intelligent cats are quiet and unobtrusive ruling their indoor kingdoms with a calm demeanor.
-They definitely look before they leap and do not engage in high-flying acrobatics.
+British Shorthair definitely look before they leap and do not engage in high-flying acrobatics.
 They are tolerant with children and dogs but do not like to be carried around, preferring to maintain their dignity with their feet firmly on the floor.
 They are quite content with their own company, quietly amusing themselves in your absence and waiting patiently for your return.

 - "How big do British Shorthairs get?"

-- "Do the females or the males make better pets?"
+- "Do the British Shorthair females or the British Shorthair males make better pets?"

 - "Do British Shorthairs like to sit on your lap?"